arn-c0de/InteractiveChecklists/docs/features/AVIATION_MAP_FEATURE.md

 # Aviation Map Integration - Implementation Summary

-## ✅ Completed Implementation

-I've successfully integrated an aviation map tab into your ChecklistInteractive app.
-Here's what was implemented:

 ### 1. **Map Tab Type**
 - Extended `TabManager` with a new sealed class `TabContent` supporting both `DocumentTab` and `MapTab`
 - Added `openMapTab()` method to create/switch to the map